 Organic chemicals

-Volatile organic compounds (VOCs) and synthetic organic chemicals (SOCs) can seep into the groundwater due to unmindful disposal of gasoline, pesticides, degreasing agents, dyes, paints, and pharmaceuticals.
-Long-term exposure to VOCs and SOCs damages kidneys, respiratory organs, and cardiovascular and reproductive systems.
+Volatile organic compounds (VOCs), synthetic organic chemicals (SOCs), and “forever chemicals” (PFAS, PFOS, PFOA) can seep into the groundwater due to unmindful disposal of gasoline, pesticides, degreasing agents, dyes, paints, and pharmaceuticals.

 Treatment